What is an Ecommerce business?

 The advantages and disadvantages of e-commerce

 The internet is cheaper and accessible by mass.
-Online business like e-commerce has become a feasible idea.
+Therefore, online business like e-commerce has become a feasible idea.
 Nevertheless, like any, it has its share of pros and cons.

 Advantages of e-commerce.